ouspg/CryptoCourse/Week1Exercises/README.md

 > You should return possible source code for how you solved the secret and produced the new ciphertexts.
 Answer the questions and **also** explain shortly the idea of of your method.

-You can verify that your key is correct, by combining single hexadecimal string from binary values, and calculating sha256 hash for them, for example
+You can verify that your key is correct, by combining single hexadecimal string from binary values, and calculating sha256 hash for final string, for example

 ```shell
  echo "0xfffffffffffff" | sha256sum
 ```

+Note `0x` prefix in string.
 Correct hash is `c6152a61293092b308ef1a818309b692372b51a5360d44431ffdcb75c8ab0349`

 ## Task 2: Vigenere cipher